 #1: High Magnesium Intake is Good for Your Heart

 A study performed by Harvard’s School of Public Health found that an adequate intake of magnesium can prevent high blood pressure.
 Other studies found that the nutrient also lowers established cases of high blood pressure.
-Not only that, when given intravenously, magnesium decreases the risk of death after heart attack!
+Not only that, when given intravenously, Mg decreases the risk of death after a heart attack!

 #2: Solves Constipation Issues

 Studies show the diets low in water and Mg are associated with constipation.
 Mg-based digestive aids, such as Milk of Magnesia, have long been used to treat moments of acute constipation.

 #3: Diets Low in Magnesium Cause a Decrease in Bone Strength

 The American College of Nutrition reviewed several popular studies and noted that a diet low in magnesium correlates with poor bone health.
 A decrease in bone strength, volume, and development was found in people with diets low in the mineral.